Arun-g03/Sticky-Notes---Wallpaper-Engine-Wallpaper/README.md

 - **Word suggestions not working**: Check that word_list.js is properly loaded
 - **Performance issues**: Try reducing the number of notes if you have many
 - **Display issues**: Ensure your graphics drivers are up to date
+- **Persistence issues**:
+  - Notes are stored in browser localStorage
+  - Check browser console for error messages
+  - Try the test_persistence.html file to debug storage issues
+  - Clear browser data if notes don't load properly
+- **Color issues**: The wallpaper uses hex color format (#RRGGBB) for all colors

 ## License